 The ride is a challenge.
 You can do it!

 You don’t need to be a pro-level athlete to join Team Bike Union.
-We’re looking for riders who have grit, determination, positive attitude, and are eager to make a difference in Boston’s cycling community.
+We’re looking for riders who have grit, determination, a positive attitude, and are eager to make a difference in Boston’s cycling community.
 This is a fully supported ride, so riders won’t get stuck if something goes wrong with you or your bike.
-Our SAG support vehicles will carry all your gear, so you can stay focused on the road ahead & seeing the sights along the way.
+Our SAG support vehicles will carry all your gear, so you can stay focused on the road ahead and on seeing the sights along the way.

 Check out our RIDER CHECKLIST for a list all the things you’ll need to be prepared for the trip.

 A note from the ride organizers

 The dedicated planning and support team is made up of experienced ride leaders that will make sure every rider has the support they need to complete the ride, including plenty of training ride opportunities before we depart Boston.